Westport, CT

 - National Arbor Day was April 26, 2024.
 The Tree Board passed out free tree saplings Friday, April 26th.
 We ran out of all three types.
 It was a great turn out.
 For more information on planting and growing the 3 types, (Red Buds, Flowering Dogwoods & Common Horse Chestnut) please visit: https://plantdatabase.uconn.edu/detail.php?pid=103 for Red Buds; https://plantdatabase.uconn.edu/detail.php?pid=37 for Common Horse Chestnut; and https://plantdatabase.uconn.edu/detail.php?pid=124 for Flowering Dogwoods.

 - Tree City USA: Westport is a Tree City, as named by the Arbor Day Foundation in 2020!
-We have recently received the latest approval for a Tree City USA & Growth Award
+We have recently received the latest approval for a Tree City USA & Growth Award.
+We are currently working on submitting our annual application for renewal.

 FINDING THE RIGHT TREE FOR THE RIGHT PLACE